gil27/gil.gomes.com.br/_drafts/2014-09-06-using-meaningless-names.md

 end
 {% endhighlight %}

-The final message here is: always be assertive when naming things.
-If your method alerts you about lunch time, name it remember_lunch, or put it into a remeber class and call Remember.lunch_time.
+The final message is: "Always be assertive".
+If your method alerts you about lunch time than name it in a way that is easy to know its purpose.

-In the previous post we learnt a bunch of cool things, now we saw that renaming things can improve our code readbility and makes our life easier if we need to read code from another developer.
+Today we saw that rename things properly can improve our code readability and makes our life easier.

-I think we are getting the right mindset here, in the next few posts we going to see another little things that can improve our life :smiley:
+I think we got the right mindset here, in the next few posts we going to see another little things that can improve our life :smiley:

 And remember, always leave things better than you found them!